Chris Brown, Rihanna Meeting In Private After Karrueche Tran Feud?

 Chris Brown and Rihanna dating rumors have refused to die down.
 This may be because the two were said to be in Paris at the same time.
 Rumors are abuzz on Twitter that Rihanna is in Paris at the moment while Chris Brown is slated to perform in the French capital.

 This may not come as a surprise, given that Karruenche Tran and Rihanna have just had a major fight on Instagram, Enstarz has reported.
-The page, which has now been removed had the Instagram user getting into a fight with Karrueche.
-Tran seemed to find herself in a feud when she blocked a Tommy Rosiers on Instagram after he mentioned Rihanna and Chris Brown.
+The page, which has now been removed, had the Instagram user getting into a fight with Karrueche.
+Tran seemed to find herself in a feud when she blocked Tommy Rosiers on Instagram after he mentioned Rihanna and Chris Brown.

-Do you think Karrueche Tran still has a soft corner for Chris Brown?
+Do you think Karrueche Tran still has a soft spot for Chris Brown?
 The Inquisitr had recently reported that Chris Brown is split between Rihanna and Karrueche Tran.
-Karrueche Tran had posted a very revealing picture of herself on Instagram to which Chris Brown replied: “Still want it”.
+Karrueche Tran had posted a very revealing picture of herself on Instagram to which Chris Brown replied: “Still want it.”
 Going by the looks of it, it seems like it’s getting pretty hard for Chris Brown to decide who he really wants to be with.

 Ballerific Comment Creepin —- ???????????? #chrisbrown wants that old thang back #commentcreepin